Kikuflare/Cosmic/README.md

 Gameplay changes in KikuMS compared to vanilla Cosmic
 - EXP, meso, and drop rates progressively increase every 10 levels
 - Forced 1x EXP rate on Maple Island
-- Maximum allowed level of Kerning and Ludibrium Party Quest set to 200
+- Maximum allowed level of certain party quests set to 200
+- Allow certain party quests to be completable with less than the normal required number of players
 - Disabled expiration of Cash Shop items
 - Accounts start with 9,999,999 NX
 - Moved @whatdropsfrom and @whodrops commands to level 0 gm